 At most times, gloves should not be worn.
 Although this may seem counterintuitive for many experienced industrial workers, gloves can present more dangers by being caught.
 Employees may want to use them during the cleanup process following machine work.

-Welding and cutting are crucial aspects of metal working, but they can also present a number of hazards.
+When it comes to machine shop safety rules and regulations, welding and cutting are crucial aspects of metal working and present many safety hazards..
 The Occupational Safety and Health Administration outlined several of the biggest welding dangers.

 Gas cylinders should be stored, handled and transported securely.
 People should never use improper tools, such as a pry bar, to loosen caps – the results of a puncture could be disastrous.
 Gas should be kept separate from oxygen tanks when stored and away from sparks and electricity when in use.
 Employees should never light a torch with a match or leave a touch lit and unattended.